Showing 1 - 1 OF 1

 Prior to arriving in Hawaii, you are welcome to email or call Joint Base Pearl Harbor Hickam’s MFSC to request employment advice.
 Individual appointments and email/phone advice is possible.
 Call the main MFSC JBPHH front desk at 808-474-1999 to request the service you would prefer, or you can schedule an appointment by calling 808-474-0126/0129.

 Employment counselors are available to assist with job searches, employment information about the Hawaii job market, and assessing client work history and job skills.
-The Hawaii state minimum wage has been $10.10 per hour since 2018.
-The unemployment rate was 2.7% in March 2019, which was lower than the national average of 3.8%.
+The Hawaii state minimum wage is now $12.00 per hour effective October 2022.
+The unemployment rate 3.7% as of March 2023, which is higher than the national average of 3.5%.
 Since the onset of the coronavirus 2019 pandemic, the unemployment rate has jumped to 22.3% (as of April 2020).
 Most employment is found in government, hospitality and trade areas.

 If the military spouse was made to leave a position due to permanent change of station orders, unemployment compensation may be an option.